Cooling system | radiator

 - Coolant can also be red, yellow, orange, or even purple.
 Most coolants not green in color are similar: they are simply dyed different colors.
 They have a longer claimed service life, thus requiring fewer fluid changes—in some cases up to 100,000 miles.
 Refer to your owner’s manual for details on your car’s coolant requirements.

-- The radiator is a heat exchanger with hundreds of individual tubes and fins that reduce the temperature of the coolant.
+- a heat exchanger with hundreds of individual tubes and fins that reduce the temperature of the coolant.
 As coolant travels through the engine passageways, it absorbs and removes heat from the engine, transporting it to the radiator.
 Air flows through the coolant passages as the car moves, cooling the tubes and fins, and coolant reenters the engine with a reduced temperature.

 - Radiator cap.
 If you’ve ever worked on a car, then you know not to remove the radiator cap while the engine is warm.
 That’s because the cap is a pressure-release valve.
 It also keeps the cooling system under pressure to increase the boiling point of coolant.